CanonicalLtd/UCWifiConnect/README.md

 sudo mkdir /var/snap/wifi-connect/common/sockets
 ```

-(TODO: Solution will later use an interface hook script to automatically create that dir)
+(TODO: Solution will later use an interface hook script to automatically create that directory)

 ## Connect interfaces